gitter-badger/INSECT/README.md

 # INSECT
 ## INSECT is the INcosiderate SEntence CaTcher

-INSECT can be used by all websites to **eliminate** bad language, racial comments, sexist comments and generally insensitive comments.
+INSECT can be used by all websites to **eliminate** bad language, racial comments, gendered comments and generally insensitive comments.

 Syntax: `insect --detect <filename or string>`